xlink-network/xlink-docs/developers/contracts/cross-peg-in-endpoint.md

 ```

 #### `whitelist`
-A public function that allows authorized extensions, to add or remove a single user from the whitelist.
+A public function, governed through the `is-dao-or-extension`, that allows authorized extensions, to add or remove a single user from the whitelist.
 It updates the `whitelisted-users` map, where the user's principal is mapped to a `bool` value (`true` for accepted users and `false` for denied users).

 ##### Parameters
 ```lisp